githedgehog/docs/docs/install-upgrade/overview.md

 ### HHFAB commands to make a bootable image
 1. `hhfab init --wiring wiring-lab.yaml`
-1. edit the `fab.yaml` file for your needs
+1. The `init` command will generate a `fab.yaml` file, edit the `fab.yaml` file for your needs
-    1. ensure the correct boot disk (eg `/dev/sda`) and control node NIC names are supplied
+    1. ensure the correct boot disk (e.g. `/dev/sda`) and control node NIC names are supplied
 1. `hhfab validate`
 1. `hhfab build`

 The installer for the fabric will be generated in `$WORKDIR/result/`.
 This installation image is 7.5 GB in size.
-It is named control-1-usb.img
+It is named control-1-usb.img.
+Once the image is created, it can be written to a USB drive, or mounted via virtual media.

-### Burn USB image to disk
+### Write USB image to disk
 !!! warning ""
     This will erase data on the usb disk.